-With reference to the quality-control of network data, it is desirable to establish effective liaison procedures between the monitoring service and the appropriate maintenance and calibration service in order to facilitate rapid response to fault or failure reports from the monitoring system.
+With reference to the quality-control of network data, it is of utmost importance to establish effective liaison procedures between the monitoring service and the appropriate maintenance and calibration service in order to facilitate rapid response to fault or failure reports from the monitoring system.

-The scheme outlined above is suitable for big countries.
 For small countries, the tasks of the regional centres could be taken over by the national centre.
-Developing countries could consider establishing joint maintenance arrangements with neighbouring counties.
+Developing countries could consider establishing joint maintenance arrangements with neighbouring countries.
 A common international maintenance centre could be envisaged in order to keep maintenance costs reasonably low.
 However, such international cooperation would probably require the use of similar equipment.
 If the Meteorological Service is unable to expand its staff or facilities, contractor services could be used to perform many of the support functions.
 Such support could, for example, be negotiated as part of the system procurement.
 However, a maintenance contract should be extremely well prepared and the execution of the contract should be very carefully verified by the appropriate staff.

 Suggestions for quality-management techniques are given in Part IV, Chapter 1.

-1.7 Calibration
+1.7.1 Service levels

+A service level for maintenance should define the maximum delay to diagnose a problem and a maximum delay to fix it.
+Examples of such maximum delays, used by one NMS, are given below:

+4 hours on a very large aerodrome.
+This implies a local maintenance team, available 24 hours a day and spare parts available locally.

+15 hours on important aerodrome or synoptic station.
+15 hours stands for a rapid maintenance action in the day of the failure detection or the next morning if the failure occurs during the evening or the night.
+This implies maintenance staff available close to the site (e.g. at less than 2-3 hours of driving), with spare parts available and working hours, every day of the week.

+2 or 3 days on other stations.
+This allows longer driving displacement and/or getting spare parts from a distant location (e.g. a national centre) and staff only during working days.

+5 days for lower priority stations

+Service levels should be defined during the network definition, taking into account the users’ needs, the maintenance organization, the distances between the maintenance centres and the observing stations, the cost of spare parts stocks.
+The result is necessarily a compromise between the users’ expectations and the human and the recurring costs.
+Different service levels may be defined for different stations.

+1.7.2 Calibration and site inspection

 Sensors, in particular AWS sensors with electrical outputs, show accuracy drifts in time and, consequently, need regular inspection and calibration.
 In principle, the calibration interval is determined by the drift specifications given by the manufacturer and the required accuracy.
 WMO international instrument intercomparisons also provide some objective indications of sensor accuracy drifts and desirable calibration intervals.
 As signal conditioning modules and data-acquisition and transmission equipment also form a part of the measuring chain, their stability and correct operation also have to be controlled or calibrated periodically.
 The summary given below is limited to practical aspects related to AWSs.
 Refer to the different chapters of Part I and to Part IV, Chapter 4, for more detailed information on calibration techniques and methods.

-Initial calibration: It is easy to overlook the requirement that appropriate calibration facilities and instrumentation should be available prior to the procurement and installation of AWSs in order to be able to verify the specifications given by the manufacturer, to test the overall performance of the station and to verify that transportation did not affect the measuring characteristics of the equipment.
+Initial calibration: Appropriate calibration facilities and instrumentation should be available prior to the procurement and installation of AWSs in order to be able to verify the specifications given by the manufacturer, to test the overall performance of the station and to verify that transportation did not affect the measuring characteristics of the equipment.